Traveling to the UK With Your Dog: 2026 Entry Rules

 Understanding the UK’s Pet Travel Rules (Post-Brexit)

-| Requirement | Details | Timeline |
+| Requirement | Details | Timing |

 |---|---|---|

-| Microchip | ISO 11784/11785 compliant, 15-digit | Must be implanted before rabies vaccination |
+| Microchip | ISO 11784/11785 compliant, 15-digit | Must be implanted BEFORE rabies vaccination |

-| Rabies vaccination | At least 21 days before entry | Get it at least 30 days before travel |
+| Rabies vaccination | Full course from a licensed vet | At least 21 days before entry; plan for 30 days |

-| Health certificate (AHC) | Animal Health Certificate issued by an Official Veterinarian | Within 10 days of travel |
+| Animal Health Certificate (AHC) | Issued by an Official Veterinarian | Within 10 days of travel |

-| Enter via approved route | Must arrive on an approved transport company at an approved port/airport | No exceptions |
+| Approved route | Must arrive via approved transport company at approved port/airport | No exceptions |

-If you have an EU Pet Passport, it is not valid for entering the UK from a non-EU country.
-You need a specific UK Animal Health Certificate (AHC).
-If you are traveling from the EU to the UK, your EU Pet Passport is accepted, but the tapeworm treatment must still be done 1-5 days before entry and recorded in the passport.
+If you are traveling from an EU country to the UK, your EU Pet Passport is accepted, but the tapeworm treatment must still be done 1-5 days before entry and recorded in the passport.

-Tapeworm Treatment: Do Not Miss This
+Tapeworm Treatment: Do Not Miss This Window

 The treatment must be recorded with: